tiwahusoftware/tiwahusoftware.github.io/apps/cw-sim/index.md

 This is a simple beta version with limited functionality.
 The command line interface tries to be user-friendly, but was originally intended for just me.
 Some commands output pretty pictures (e.g., `render` and `build`).

 Highlights are currently the construction of builds with the `build` command.
 Rules limit available cards to valid options while the constructing builds; however, incomplete and extreme builds are possible.
-In their simplest form, builds are represented by a **TCBWB** code (e.g., `tcwb4554xxxx264a734br11z`).
-For convenience, code persist in `*.tcwb` files, which are plain text files with additional human-readable information about the build.
-(The `*.tcwb` files can be opened by your preferred text editor.)
+In their simplest form, builds are represented by a **TCWB** code (e.g., `tcwb4554xxxx264a734br11z`).
+For convenience, codes persist to `*.tcwb` files, which are plain text files containing additional human-readable information about the build.
+(The files can be opened by your preferred text editor.)
 These build definitions are a keystone to running single-game and Monte Carlo simulations.

 - Use the `-i` option for interactive builds (e.g., `cwsim build -i`).